E30

 Safety First: Turn off power at the breaker before opening the electrical compartment.

-• Measure line voltage: With a multimeter and power restored, verify voltage at the heater's input terminals matches the nameplate rating.
+• Measure line voltage: With a multimeter and power restored, verify that the voltage at the heater's input terminals matches the nameplate rating.
 If low, correct the supply issue.

 • Inspect connections: Tighten all line and neutral/ground lugs.
-Look for discoloration or melted insulation indicating overheating.
+Look for discoloration or melted insulation, which indicates overheating.

-• Dedicated circuit: Ensure the heater is on a dedicated circuit sized per Rheem's installation manual.
-Remove other loads if sharing is causing voltage drop.
+• Dedicated circuit: Ensure the heater is on a dedicated circuit sized according to Rheem's installation manual.
+Remove other loads if sharing is causing a voltage drop.

 • Check internal transformer (if present): With power off, inspect the low-voltage transformer for overheating or buzzing.
-Replace with a Rheem-specified transformer if defective.
+Replace with a Rheem-specified transformer if it is defective.

 Advertisements